Effective date: February 16, 2023

 Consent is required for information to be disclosed for secondary purposes

-Secondary purposes are considered services and products that are not directly related to the conduct of the PUD’s business.
-For example, a customer might ask the PUD to share their data directly with a third-party vendor, or a vendor might ask the PUD for customer information for the vendor’s own marketing purposes.
-Please note, however, that when the PUD contracts with third-party vendors to implement energy efficiency programs that result in energy savings for the PUD, we consider these services and products directly related to the conduct of the PUD’s business, not secondary purposes.
+Secondary purposes are services and product offerings that are not directly related to the conduct of the PUD’s business.
+Two examples of secondary purposes are where a customer asks the PUD to share their data directly with a third-party vendor, or where a vendor requests PUD customer information for the vendor’s own marketing purposes.

 The PUD will require affirmative customer consent for each instance of the release of such customer information for these secondary purposes.
 The PUD will only release the customer information after validating that the individual providing consent matches at least the name, service address and account number of the customer of record in the PUD’s customer information system.
 The PUD will keep a record for each instance that the customer has given written or electronic consent, following applicable records retention guidelines.
 The PUD will require the customer to provide: (1) the date or date periods for which the consent is granted; and (2) the party or parties to whom the customer has authorized the release of their information, including any affiliates or third parties, to document the customer’s consent to the release of their information.

-A form for customer consent to the release of information can be found below.
+A form for customer consent to the release of information is attached to this Policy.

 How do we protect personal information?